ignfab/voxatile/docs/dev/Modules.md

 Of course, `MyOperationTaskParams` class and probably other classes have to be defined in the module project.
 Classes from the Generator jar may also be used.

-Refer to [parameters](Parameters.md) documentation for further information.
+Refer to [parameters](parameters/Parameters.md#adding-custom-parameters) developer documentation for further information.